5610456/programming-assignment-5610456/README.md

 # Project: Craig Boids Flocking System in 3D
--

-# Ref:
+# Project Aims
--
-Using John Macey ParticleQt as a reference, replacing 'Particle' with 'Boid' and 'Emitter' with 'Flock'

-Taking inspo off: Coding Adventure: Boids (https://youtu.be/bqtqltqcQhw?si=F-BrRPD3BPAI0X3d)
-#Introduction
+- This project aims to simulate flocking behaviours as seen in real life (such as birds, crowds or schools of fish) by using simple 3D shapes to mimic these behaviours.

 # Background Research
--
-About Boids:
+- About Boids:

   Defined by a computer scientist within the 1980s, Craig Reynolds who developed the algorithm.

     They follow three rules:
       1) Cohesion- Moving towards a large population of other boids, keeping within the crowd.
       2) Separation- Avoid colliding with other boids, keeping to a clear path.
       3) Alignment- Maintain the same direction as the rest of the boids.

 # Design and Structure
--
-Within my program the classes are as follows:
+  - Within my program the classes are as follows:
     >Boid
     >Flock
     >NGLScene
     >MainWindow

+# Ref:
+- Using John Macey ParticleQt as a reference, replacing 'Particle' with 'Boid' and 'Emitter' with 'Flock'

+- Taking inspo off: Coding Adventure: Boids (https://youtu.be/bqtqltqcQhw?si=F-BrRPD3BPAI0X3d)